whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 No food gardens these, but lovely fantasias of flower and leaf and wood in the gathering dimness.
 The walled paths twisted and wound, rose and fell, exposing exquisitely designed composed views.
 Small trees lifted boughs that rustled and seethed as the wind took them; nameless flowers nodded.

 For Patru, the peace of the moment was slightly marred.
-Faintly, traveling over the rustle of leaves in the wind, came a thread of sound - a voice singing an odd high keening note.
+Faintly, traveling over the rustle of leaves in the wind, came a thread of sound—a voice singing an odd high keening note.
 Masculine; indecipherable; and with the intonation he had come to recognize as the Singing that Humanos used to cast thoughts into the _imtir_ of others.
 He disliked it, recognizing the kind of dueling Song that he had heard on only a few occasions.
 He listened for the attendant ring and clash of finely-tempered swords.
 The Humanos, for whom violence was more a way of life, seemed not even to notice it.

 &#8220;I love the garden lanes on a windy evening,&#8221; said Zemena.